 The McCord Museum is a museum of social history that celebrates life in Montréal, past and present: its history, its people, its communities.

 Open to the city and to the world, it features stimulating exhibits as well as educational and cultural activities that appeal to people from here and abroad by having a current look on today’s issues.

-The McCord Museum is home to one of the largest historical collections in North America consisting of more than 1,500,000 artifacts including Costume, Fashion and Textiles; Photography; Native cultures; Paintings, prints and drawings; Decorative Arts, and Textual Archives.
+The McCord Museum is home to one of the largest historical collections in North America consisting of more than 1.5 million artifacts including: Dress, Fashion and Textiles; Photography; Indigenous Cultures; Paintings, Prints and Drawings; Material Culture, and Textual Archives.

-Tuesdays and Saturdays, from June 9 to September 29, the museum organizes exterior outdoor tours.
-Discover Montreal and stroll through history in the heart of three emblematic neighbourhoods downtown: the Golden Square Mile, Milton Parc and Ville-Marie.
+Tuesdays and Saturdays, from June to September, the museum organizes guided outdoor tours.
+Discover Montréal and stroll through history in the heart of three emblematic neighbourhoods downtown: the Golden Square Mile, Milton Parc and Ville-Marie.

 May 13 to June 16, 2019: Tue, Thu, Fri, 10 a.m. to 6 p.m.; Wed, 10 a.m. to 9 p.m.; Sun, Sat, 10 a.m. to 5 p.m.